Manifund foxManifund

 Track record:

-1. Growing my AI Safety Tiktok to 1M views in one month (with a single clip reaching 500k views) and my Youtube to 470k views (lifetime).
+1. Growing my AI Safety Tiktok to 1M views in the past month (with a single clip reaching 500k views) and my Youtube to 470k views (lifetime).

-2. Some examples of clips that have performed especially well on TikTok over the past two weeks:
+2. Some examples of clips that have performed especially well on TikTok over the past month:

 1. Tristan Harris on Anthropic's blackmail results (150k views)